 There are so many different ways to connect device to the internet.
 Wireless connection can be established through Wi-Fi, Ethernet, Edge, LoRa, a Bluetooth bridge, and other channels.
 Leaving apart their pros and cons, the fact is each of them is created with a different technology stack, which means that developers have to have expertise in all of them.
 In addition, it is complicated with an issue, which protocol to use: UDP, COAP, TCP/IP, etc. or a few protocols at the same time plus TLS and/or MQTT on top of them.
 Pre-engineered software stacks partially resolve this complexity, but the issue remains for developers to have enough knowledge to understand a problem if something breaks or requires modification.

 The issue standing next to connection to the internet is remote updates of the firmware.
 In case of standalone device, it is enough to send update to a secure site and notify users to download and install it.
 The situation is different with the IoT devices; the updates must be delivered and executed on their own without user’s intervention.
-Now imagine that even a small IoT deployment involves a few thousand devices.
+Now imagine an alternative: even a small IoT deployment involves a few thousand devices.
 Then, developers have to fulfill the following tasks: generate a firmware update, save it to the devices, validate that they are delivered from a trusted source, run the update on the devices at appropriate time, and be ready to roll back the update if there is an issue.

 This job is fairly tough and time-consuming, requires a lot of skill from developers, who have to be experienced in deploying the updates in the IoT environment.